University English Co-Teacher

-Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to development issues in Mexico.
+Through inclusive recruitment and retention of staff and Volunteers, the Peace Corps seeks to reflect the rich diversity of the United States and bring diverse perspectives and solutions to locally defined priorities in Mexico.
 Additionally, ensuring diversity among staff and Volunteers enriches interpersonal relations and communications for the staff work environment, the Volunteer experience, and the communities in which Volunteers serve.
-Our definition of diversity can include, but is not limited to: race, ethnicity, gender identity, age, religion, education, ability.
+Our definition of diversity can include, but is not limited to, race, ethnicity, gender identity, age, religion, education, ability.
 During PST, multiple sessions and guidance will be provided to discuss diversity and inclusion.
-For more specific information about diversity and inclusion as it relates to serving as a Volunteer in Mexico, please visit https://www.peacecorps.gov/mexico/preparing-to-volunteer/diversity-and-inclusion/.
+For more specific information about serving as a diverse Volunteer in Mexico, please visit https://www.peacecorps.gov/mexico/preparing-to-volunteer/diversity-and-inclusion/

 SPECIAL NOTICE ABOUT CITIZENSHIP: Candidates who are either dual citizens of Mexico and the U.S., or who were born in Mexico and became U.S. citizens after 1998, are not eligible to serve with Peace Corps Mexico.
 Volunteer safety is of paramount importance, and the protections of U.S. citizenship promote Volunteer safety.
 Under Mexican law, anyone born in Mexico who became a U.S. citizen after 1998, or anyone holding dual U.S. and Mexican citizenship, is considered a citizen of Mexico and not of the United States.
 If such an individual were to face a legal, safety, or other emergency situation in Mexico, the Peace Corps' ability to intervene would be limited.
 If you fit either of these categories, we encourage you to look for other opportunities with Peace Corps.